 -Stay in balance, be intentional about tasks, will need to make choices as to activities and how long involved due to endurance.
 Coordinating routines with others (personal care, extra hand they need on the farm).
-Choosing what participate in around personal care routines.
+Choosing what to participate in around personal care routines.

-- Learning process about oneself and others - Learning about the bodies' tolerance and needs for activities - Sitting, standing - Body functions bowel, bladder, fluid intake - Body temperature not too hot, not too cold - Repositioning (for pain management, or skin) - Is the equipment adjusted for you and the job?
+- It is a learning process about oneself and others - Learning about the bodies' tolerance and needs for activities - Sitting, standing tolerance and how functional - Body functions bowel, bladder, fluid intake - Body temperature not too hot, not too cold - Repositioning (for pain management, or skin) - Is the equipment adjusted for you and the job?
 Consequences if it is not right? - Can you sit for 3-12 hours?
-Can you reposition? - Provide the right support, angle, height, view - Is the equipment functional for the work you want to do?
+Can you reposition?
+Use a timer to remember to change position. - Provide the right support, angle, height, view - Is the equipment functional for the work you want to do?